Soccer-FIFA proposes up to five substitutions per match on a temporary basis

-It said the idea was to help deal with possible fixture congestion as leagues attempt to complete the season in a short space of time once play starts again in the aftermath of the novel coronavirus outbreak.
-The proposal would have to be approved by soccer's rule-making body IFAB and the final decision would rest with competition organisers, FIFA added in an emailed statement to Reuters.
+The proposal for more substitutes would have to be approved by soccer's rule-making organization IFAB and the final decision would rest with competition organizers, the sport's global governing body said in an emailed statement to Reuters.
+"One concern in this regard is that the higher-than-normal frequency of matches may increase the risk of potential injuries due to a resulting player overload," FIFA added.

-"Each team would now be given the possibility to use up to five substitutions during the match, with the possibility of an additional substitution remaining during extra time, where relevant," it said.
+"Each team would now be given the possibility to use up to five substitutions during the match, with the possibility of an additional substitution remaining during extra time, where relevant," it explained.
 FIFA added that the substitutions would have to be made in a maximum of three slots plus the halftime interval.

-(Writing by Brian Homewood; Editing by Ken Ferris)
+The measure would apply to this season and next season plus all international matches until Dec.
+31 next year.
+FIFA said that "football should only resume when the health authorities and governments say it is absolutely safe and non-disruptive of health services being delivered to the populations."

 - READ MORE ON: